jessesquires/swift-proposal-analyzer/swift-proposal-analyzer.playground/Resources/proposals/0038-swiftpm-c-language-targets.md

 2. No provision is made in this proposal for controlling compiler arguments.
 We will support the existing debug and release configurations using a fixed set of compiler flags.
-We expect future proposals to accomodate the need to modify those flags.
+We expect future proposals to accommodate the need to modify those flags.

 3. We intend for the feature to be built in such a way as to support any